dsi-clinic/the-clinic/tutorials/slurm.md

 ```
 With a Jupyter notebook open, click the Python version number in the upper right and select the kernel for `PROJECT_NAME`.
 You may need to refresh the list of available kernels using the icon in the upper right of the menu.

-1. You should now be at a point where you can easily connect to the cluster with VS Code, use jupyter notebooks, and attach to compute nodes for more intensive jobs.
+6. You should now be at a point where you can easily connect to the cluster with VS Code, use jupyter notebooks, and attach to compute nodes for more intensive jobs.
 This is enough for a lot of tasks, but if you become bothered by long running jobs crashing due to internet connection outages or running out of time on the compute node you will need to leverage `sbatch`.

+If you are installing a very large conda environment on the cluster (as evidenced by very slow times to build the environment) look at the section about [using large conda environments](#installing-large-conda-environments-on-the-dsi-cluster).

 ## Set up VS Code to use the cluster